 In a globalized world, many students feel that an international perspective and experiences will give them an edge in business.
 And doing an MBA in another country can help with this, in that students are able to spend a year or two abroad, building their international business skills and cross-cultural competencies, which are attractive for employers who want to take their products and services across borders.

 For example, non-native English speakers often decide to do their MBA in the UK or the US to help with their language skills.
 And many MBA programs will offer students trips overseas, international projects with institutions on multiple continents and meetings with global executives.
 These can take the form of internships or consulting projects that allow students to experience the business world and culture in another country first-hand.

 You can do your MBA where you want to work

-Some people use an MBA as leverage to move to a country where they want to live and work.
-For those who want to move elsewhere, an MBA can provide some of the necessary ingredients, such as networking opportunities, and connections to local businesses.
-However, people who want to move to another country need to be conscious of issues like language, visa availability, and culture, all of which can complicate the transition.
+Many people use an MBA as leverage to move to a country where they want to live and work, even if the job involves international travel.
+For those who desire to move elsewhere, an MBA can provide some of the necessary ingredients, such as networking opportunities, and connections to local businesses.
+Prospective students should take into consideration the size and strength of a business school’s alumni network, as well as what career services are available.

 MBA candidates who want to move to another country will also need to be conscious of issues like language, visa availability, and culture, all of which can complicate the transition.
 In some countries such as Germany, it is a common job requirement to be fluent in the local language, even in a multinational company.
 In addition, ambivalence towards immigration, reflected in visa regimes, can be another obstacle to launching a career abroad.

 Some MBA rankings list schools in terms of “international mobility”, or the percentage of graduates who end up in a different country from where they are from.
 This can be useful, but it should be noted that defining students as domestic or international can be an oversimplification and passports do not necessarily reflect a person’s heritage.